-In order to find such an R--matrix explicitly one would normally use the recursive procedure described by Givental.
+In order to find such an $R$-matrix explicitly one would normally use the recursive procedure described by Givental.
 After writing $R = \mathrm{Id} + \sum_{k \ge 1} R_kz^k$ every matrix $R_k$ is uniquely determined by the preceding matrices.
 However, it is difficult to perform this procedure to the end to have a closed formula for $R = R(z)$.
-Up to now the only explicitly written $R$--matrix is for the theory of 2--spin curves, which is two--dimensional (cf. \cite{PPZ}).
+Up to now the only explicitly written $R$-matrix is for the theory of 3-spin curves, which is two-dimensional (cf. \cite{PPZ}).

-Furthermore, it could still happen that the formula of the theorem above holds for a non--semisimple CohFT.
-In this case one doesn't know if the $R$--matrix is unique and the recursive procedure above can no longer be be applied.
-We will return to this question in Section~\ref{section: the last one}, where we present an $R$--matrix for the Gromov--Witten theory of $\PP^1_{4,4,2}$ without the use of the recursive procedure described above.
+Furthermore, it could still happen that the formula of the theorem above holds for a non-semisimple CohFT.
+In this case one doesn't know if the $R$-matrix is unique and the recursive procedure above can no longer be applied.
+We will return to this question in Section~\ref{section: the last one}, where we present a formula similar to the $R$-matrix for the Gromov--Witten theory of $\PP^1_{4,4,2}$ without the use of the recursive procedure described above.